 (1) The employee reports the absence (or planned absence) to his/her immediate supervisor.

-(2) The employee calls Liberty Mutual's toll-free number, (800) 896-9375, or uses http://www.mylibertyconnection.com/ to initiate a claim.
-Liberty Mutual will inform the employee if there are any forms to submit.
+(2) The employee calls Stanford's disability administrator, Lincoln Financial, at (800) 896-9375, or uses https://www.mylincolnportal.com to initiate a claim.
+Lincoln Financial will inform the employee if there are any forms to submit.

-(3) If the employee does not call Liberty Mutual, it is the department's responsibility to notify Liberty Mutual.
+(3) If the employee does not call Lincoln Financial, it is the department's responsibility to notify Lincoln Financial.

 (4) Continue steps per general process for all disabilities in section 1.b.

 Employees must give notice of anticipated family or medical leaves and file claims for disability plan benefits as soon as feasible.
 Notice should be given to the immediate supervisor, the HR Disability Leave Administrator and Lincoln Financial.
 For work-related leaves, refer to section 4, Workers' Compensation.
 For example, an employee who will be hospitalized on a pre-determined date should contact Lincoln Financial before entering the hospital.
 In addition, the employee must submit the signed Authorization to Release Information card to his/her physician's office as soon as possible.
 No disability benefits can be paid until Lincoln Financial has received the completed physician's form with appropriate verification of the disability.
 If not hospitalized, the employee still needs to report the absence to Lincoln Financial and his/her supervisor.

 When the employee's disability is, or may be, work-related, the department should report the circumstances to the Risk Management Office within 24 hours of the employee's injury.
 See section 4, Workers' Compensation.
 SLAC employees should refer to SLAC Human Resources for the relevant reporting requirements.